spectrochempy/spectrochempy/docs/gettingstarted/install/index.rst

   or `Miniconda download page <https://docs.conda.io/en/latest/miniconda.html>`_ to get one of these distribution.
-* Choose your platform and download one of the available installer, *e.g.*, the 3.7 or + version.
+* Choose your platform and download one of the available installer, *e.g.*, the 3.7 or + version (up to now it has been tested upon 3.9, but it is likely to work with upper version numbers).
 * Install the version which you just downloaded, following the instructions on the download page.

-This can take time, go and get your favorite drink...

 Installation of |scpy|
 *****************************************************

-|scpy| installation is very similar on the various platform, except the syntax of some command.
-We propose here the
+|scpy| installation is very similar on the various platform, except the syntax
-installation step whether you are on mac/linux systems, or on Windows.
-Additionaly it is possible to use a docker container.
+of some command.
+We propose here the installation step whether you are on mac/linux systems, or on Windows.
+Additionaly it is possible to use a docker container or the Google Colaboratory cloud platform.

 * :doc:`install_mac`
 * :doc:`install_win`